 NPACE continues to expand programs to meet the increasing demands of nurse practitioners by offering 8 conferences across the country in a variety of formats and clinical specialities.
 We offer NPs the opportunity to gather with peers and share experiences toward optimizing clinical care and patient outcomes.

 In an effort to bring education into the homes and practices of NPs, NPACE starts to offer its programs online in partnership with myCME.com, a medical education company.

-For nearly forty years, NPACE has been dedicated to improving nurse practitioner practice by providing relevant and evidence-based continuing education through conferences and online courses that focus on topics in primary care and pharmacotherapeutics.
+Since 1980, NPACE has been dedicated to improving nurse practitioner practice by providing relevant and evidence-based continuing education through conferences and online courses that focus on topics in primary care and pharmacotherapeutics.
 Created for nurse practitioners, by nurse practitioners, we strive to provide NPs with a comfortable and seamless educational experience, while also giving back to our community of NPs with rewarding educational opportunities.